ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 But the rollup contract won’t automatically accept the proposed state commitment until the operator proves the new Merkle root resulted from correct updates to the rollup’s state.
 The ZK-rollup operator does this by producing a validity proof, a succinct cryptographic commitment verifying the correctness of batched transactions.

-Validity proofs allow parties to prove the correctness of a statement without revealing the statement—hence, they are also called zero-knowledge proofs.
+Validity proofs allow parties to prove the correctness of a statement without revealing the statement itself—hence, they are also called zero-knowledge proofs.
 ZK-rollups use validity proofs to confirm the correctness of off-chain state transitions without having to re-execute transactions on Ethereum.
+These proofs can come in the form of a ZK-SNARK (Zero-Knowledge Succint Non-Interactive Argument of Knowledge) or ZK-STARK (Zero-Knowledge Scalable Transparent Argument of Knowledge).

+Both SNARKs and STARKs help attest to the integrity of off-chain computation in ZK-rollups, although each proof type has distinctive features.

+**ZK-SNARKs**

+For the ZK-SNARK protocol to work, creating a Common Reference String (CRS) is necessary: the CRS provides public parameters for proving and verifying validity proofs.
+The security of the proving system depends on the CRS setup; if information used to create public parameters fall into the possession of malicious actors, generating false validity proofs would be a non-trivial task.

+Some ZK-rollups attempt to solve this problem by using a [multi-party computation ceremony (MPC)](https://zkproof.org/2021/06/30/setup-ceremonies/amp/), involving trusted individuals, to generate public parameters for the ZK-SNARK circuit.
+Each party contributes some randomness (called "toxic waste") to the construct the CRS, which they must destroy immediately.

+Trusted setups are used because they increase the security of the CRS setup.
+As long as one honest participant destroys their input, the security of the ZK-SNARK system is guaranteed.
+Still, this approach still requires trusting those involved to delete their sampled randomness and not undermine the system's security guarantees.

+Trust assumptions aside, ZK-SNARKs are popular for their small proof sizes and constant-time verification.
+As proof verification on L1 constitutes the larger cost of operating a ZK-rollup, L2s use ZK-SNARKs to generate proofs that can be verified quickly and cheaply on Mainnet.

+**ZK-STARKs**

+Like ZK-SNARKs, ZK-STARKs prove the validity of off-chain computation without revealing the inputs.
+However, ZK-STARKs are considered an improvement on ZK-SNARKs because of their scalability and transparency.

+ZK-STARKs are 'transparent', as they can work without the trusted setup of a Common Reference String (CRS).
+Instead, ZK-STARKs rely on publicly verifiable randomness to set up parameters for generating and verifying proofs.

+ZK-STARKs also provide more scalability because the time needed to prove and verify validity proofs increases *quasilinearly* in relation to the complexity of the underlying computation.
+With ZK-SNARKs, proving and verification times scale *linearly* in relation to the size of the underlying computation.
+This means ZK-STARKs require less time than ZK-SNARKs for proving and verifying when large datasets are involved, making them useful for high-volume applications.

+ZK-STARKs are also secure against quantum computers, while the Elliptic Curve Cryptography (ECC) used in ZK-SNARKs is widely believed to be susceptible to quantum computing attacks.
+The downside to ZK-STARKs is that they produce larger proof sizes, which are more expensive to verify on Ethereum.
+Also, they don't support recursion, which is key to scaling off-chain compuation with zero-knowledge proofs.

 #### How do validity proofs work in ZK-rollups? {#validity-proofs-in-zk-rollups}